Skip to main content

 Esomeprazole and breastfeeding

-There is no evidence to suggest that taking esomeprazole will reduce fertility in either men or women.
+There's no evidence to suggest that taking esomeprazole reduces fertility in either men or women.
 However, speak to a pharmacist or your doctor if you're trying to get pregnant.
 They may want to review your treatment.

 Non-urgent advice: Tell your doctor if you're: